Agent Logic

-2. Helpers - Used to call integrations and specific Kubeshark functions.
+2. Helpers – Used to invoke integrations and specific Kubeshark functions.

-Scripts process network traffic, perform calculations, and trigger actions to create custom metrics, export logs, generate reports, or automate workflows.
+Agents process network traffic, perform custom logic, and trigger actions such as generating metrics, exporting logs, producing reports, or automating workflows.

 Hooks

-Hooks are functions that process network traffic when specific events occur.
+Hooks are functions that react to specific network events.
 They allow the execution of user-defined JavaScript code within Kubeshark’s Golang backend.

-One of the simplest hooks is onItemCaptured, which is triggered every time an API call is processed and reassembled.
-The example below prints the metadata of every API call:
+For example, the onItemCaptured hook is triggered every time an API call is reassembled.
+The following example prints the metadata of each captured API call:

 function onItemCaptured(data) {